-While wearing a dust mask, mix Portland cement, perlite and screened peat.
+While wearing a dust mask, mix perlite and screened peat.
 Blend together.
-Be sure to remove and sticks from the peat.
-They can weaken the container.
-Make a "volcano" in the middle of the mixing tub and SLOWLY add about one part water.
-This is a good two-person job.
+Be sure to remove sticks from the peat.
+They can weaken the finished container.
+Add Portland cement and blend all dry ingredients thoroughly.
+Make a "volcano" in the middle of the mixing tub and SLOWLY add ABOUT one part water.
 Mix with gloved hands or use tools.
 Add more water if the mix is too dry.
 Keep mixing.
 You are looking for the consistency of a brownie mix.
 DO NOT ADD TOO MUCH WATER, or you will have to adjust the dry ingredients.
-Keep mixing until a handful of mix will only ooze 1-2 drops of water.
+Keep mixing until a handful of mix will only ooze 2 to 3 drops of water.
 Let stand for about 10 minutes for the peat to absorb the water.
 It will not harden during this time.
-Simply pack hypertufa mix around an overturned plastic pot or planter, or mold it on the inside of a container.
-Fill your form with the wet mix and form it up the sides and bottom to 1 1⁄2 - 2 inches in thickness.
+Simply pack hypertufa mix around your container, or mold it on the inside of a container.
+Fill your form with the wet mix and form it up the sides and bottom to $1\frac{1}{2}$ - 2 inches in thickness.
 I like to pat down the mix until it becomes smooth and kind of shiny.
 That's getting the air bubbles out.
 Remember to leave space for soil by digging out the middle or use a pot or bowl to form that space.
 You can add corks, dowels or short one-inch PVC pieces to push in the bottom for holes (for drainage).
 Easier method: you can drill several holes in the bottom of the container after 48 hours.
 The trough will be fairly solid but can be easily drilled.
 If you have mix left over, experiment!
-I like to fill the four packs that plants come in to make feet for the planters.
+I like to fill the four-packs that plants come in to make feet for the planters.
 It's a good idea to cover your project with plastic so the troughs don't dry too fast.
 Do not put in sun!
 After 48 hours, the tufa can be popped out of the mold.
 You can leave it outside to weather.
-Use the wire brush to smooth the surface or a nail or screwdriver to scratch a pattern in the stone.
-I have planted the tubs immediately with a good cactus mix soil, but others let them weather for a few weeks or more to leach out the lime in the Portland cement.
-It can leave a gray film on your deck..
+Use the wire brush to smooth the surface if desired, or a nail or screwdriver to scratch a pattern in the stone.
+I plant the tubs with a blend of good potting soil and a gritty cactus mix soil.
+It's a good idea to let them weather for a few weeks or more to leach out the lime in the Portland cement, which can leave a gray film on your deck.
 Experiment and enjoy!